xinyanliang/EDFv0.1/README.md

 $python open_set_report.py
 ```
 ##  Build your recognition system based on your own dataset
-- Step 1  Training your own view extrtractor using your own dataset
+- Step 1  Train your own view extrtractor using your own dataset or download our trained EDF and view extracter models from the link https://pan.baidu.com/s/1RtV3QACJpTPtWLJ7NdlSzg, then put them into the models folder;
+（<font color="#dd0000">Note</font> the performance is better by training your all model based on your own dataset）.
-- Step 2  Finding a proper deep fusion model based on your own generated view features
+- Step 2  Find a proper deep fusion model based on your own generated view features
 ### Example Usage: Training your own view extractor using your own dataset
 Prerpocess your dataset.
 Save data in the format of numpy array by running following imgs2npy function.
 ```python